ramsesproject/superfacility-mip/README.md

-# mixed integer programming model
+# mixed integer programming model of superfacility

 A mixed integer programming model to solve design choices of super facility